Depart from the U.S.

 to the architectural features and local traditions.
 Our terrain is paved except

-ride.
-Later we arrive at our hotel in Riscone, beautifully located at the
+easy-to-moderate ride.
+Later we arrive at our hotel in Riscone, beautifully

-foothills of the Plan de Corones mountain ridge.
-You're sure to feel
+located at the foothills of the Plan de Corones mountain ridge.
+You're sure to

-comfortable and even spoiled here: our hotel features a large garden, an indoor
+feel comfortable and even spoiled here: our hotel features a large garden, an

-swimming pool fed by unspoiled mountain springs, in-room waterbeds, and sauna
+indoor swimming pool fed by unspoiled mountain springs, in-room waterbeds and

-options.
-Dinner is served at the elegant hotel restaurant and includes a large
+sauna options.
+Dinner is served at the elegant hotel restaurant and includes a

 After breakfast today, we cycle north to discover the beauty